technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/controlschemes/gyrocontrols.md

 unit: 5
 ---

-## Welcome to the Vis Gallery Gyro Controls for DualShock 4
+## Welcome to the Cyma Rubin Visualization Gallery Gyro Controls for DualShock 4

 ### Developer: Phillips Albright